 There are a few types of lynx spiders in South Africa, none of which pose any real threat to us.
 These spiders are active during the day and as a result are often spotted by passers-by.
-Unlike many other spiders, lynx spiders do not build webs to trap their prey, but are rather “ambush hunters” that stalk their prey meticulously.
-They enjoy perching on flowers and foliage to pass he hours when they are not actively hunting.
+Unlike many other spiders, lynx spiders do not build webs to trap their prey, but are rather ambush hunters that stalk their prey.
+They enjoy perching on flowers and foliage to pass the hours when they are not actively hunting.

 All 9 species of scorpion spiders we see in our country are harmless.
 They are recognisable by their flattened appearance with red or orange legs (although some all-black variations do occur).
 Scorpion spiders tend to relax under pot plants, tree bark and stones and are known to be wanderers who do not build webs.
 Many who have come across them attest to the fact that they are quick to escape when confronted and tend to scuttle away like crabs.

-Arachnids, on the other hand, have legs that elevate their mouthparts and any mouth contact at all is done so via special appendages that do not come into contact with the ground.
+Arachnids, on the other hand, have legs that rise above their mouthparts.
+Any mouth contact at all is done so via special appendages that do not come into contact with the ground.
 Therefore it is unlikely they will fall prey to pesticides in this manner.
-Should you find yourself battling with a spider infestation, your pest control Cape Town company of choice will devise a unique solution for your specific situation.
+Should you find yourself battling with a spider infestation, your pest control Cape Town company of choice will devise a customized solution for your specific situation.
 Regardless, here are a few tips to try to keep your large spider population under control:

 - Vacuum any and all webs you see in your home

 - Fill in any gaps in your walls and floors (they serve as nice nooks for spider homes)